Episode 8: Self-awareness and leadership transformation

 I mean, silly example but conceptually I think it's what I mean - that it's important for us if we're going to develop new habits so in this case, eat less cheese in order to get cholesterol down so that we get better results at the end of the day.
 And I've seen that we go back to leadership in the models of leadership I've had in schools and outside of schools.

-I've been fortunate to work in education and in business and in both of those arenas my best leaders were highly self-aware individuals who were able to see who they were and what they did within the confines of the mission and vision of the organisation and calibrate themselves and therefore their behaviours in a way that moved that organisation towards that that mission.
+I've been fortunate enough to work in education and in business and in both of those arenas my best leaders were highly self-aware individuals who were able to see who they were and what they did within the confines of the mission and vision of the organisation and calibrate themselves and therefore their behaviours in a way that moved that organisation towards that mission.

 And I think I always gravitated to that kind of leader and learnt the most from them.
-So yeah, I think the key challenge is it’s hard and it's easier to be an auto pilot, it’s also easier to look sort of externally at the things that might be going wrong rather than internally.
-And for some people I think that's even harder than others, depending on a whole range of factors, including life experiences, etc., etc.
+So yeah, I think the key challenge is it’s hard and it's easier to be on auto pilot, it’s also easier to look sort of externally at the things that might be going wrong rather than internally.
+And for some people I think it’s even harder than others, depending on a whole range of factors, including life experiences, etc., etc.

 JO: You mentioned that there's an intentionality about developing self-awareness.
 You know, and you use the example of the cheese and avoiding the calling of it.
 But how do you develop a habit of being intentional around developing self-awareness?
-GAVIN: Good question and a complex question, but in the context of the work, the emerge work in particular, what I really talk about is pain points.

 And I think our pain points are those challenges that confront us, that create us the greatest pain can be actually our greatest teachers.
 And if we think about the challenges that come across our work week, week to week, how that can be actually a bit of a trigger for us to think about, ‘Oh, here's a moment that I need to think differently, potentially, or pause and maybe look at the situation through a different lens or think about different approaches or strategies that I could take here so that I become more of a conscious responder than an unconscious reactor.’

-And I think you can be kinder on yourself as well in the process, which is an important part of this because that challenge and hardship won't be inevitable, it's inevitable.
+And I think you can be kinder on yourself as well in the process, which is an important part of this because that challenge and hardship will be inevitable, it's inevitable.
 You know, they talk about what is it the two things in life is death and taxes or something.
 Well, I'd argue that, you know, change and difficulties are littered on our path.

 If we choose leadership, then in some ways we have a responsibility to think about those difficulties as opportunities for maybe elevating and learning self-awareness in terms of learning more about ourselves.